Skip to main content

 Homes Victoria makes a maintenance claim against you

 Homes Victoria staff use operational guidelines when making maintenance claims, including working out who is responsible for the damage or cleaning.
-You can download the property damage operational guidelines from the maintenance manual on the DFFH website.
+You can download the Property damage operational guidelines from the Property management and maintenance operational guidelines on the DFFH website.

 Homes Victoria can only claim costs for damage if you or a visitor damage your home or common areas either intentionally or through negligence.